BardicDefense/purple-hack/spells.md

 #### Advanced Illusion

-_Illusion (R: Long, D: Concentration—2 hours)_
+_Illusion (R: Long, D: Concentration + 10 minutes)_
-Save: Perception 14.
-This spell creates a visual illusion, plus any other sensory effect, of any object, creature, or force.
-The illusion can be up to 40 ft in any dimension.
-The illusion can be programmed to react to a set of conditions, and can include speech.
+Save: Perception 17.
+This spell creates a Spectral Force, but the maximum size is Gargantuan (20 × 20), plus 5 ft AoE per name level, and if a combatant it has an AC of 25.
+The illusion lasts for 10 minutes after the caster ceases to concentrate upon it.

 #### Air Sphere